Better Car Shows

 Exciting Special Guests for 2023!

-John D’Agostino will be at next years show, along with world renowned custom car builder Oz Welch.
+John D’Agostino will be at this years show, along with world renowned International Custom Car Builder Oz Welch.
 Also Custom Mike will be back doing his live stream to all over the world from right here in Roseburg Oregon.
+Stop by, meet, and say Hi to em.

 Official Entry Forms:

 Registration forms for exhibitors, vendors, and sponsors that want to participate in this event.
 Hit the button to jump to the official forms section, or continue reading event details.
-New for 2023 is the New Survivor Class.
+New for 2023 are the New “Survivor” and “Barn Find” Classes.

 The 46th Annual Southern Oregon Rod & Custom Show